zatonovo/lambda.r/README.md

 Sealing Definitions
 -------------------
-Lambda-R has no way of knowing whether a function definition is complete or not.
+Lambda.R has no way of knowing whether a function definition is complete or not.
-Explicitly telling lambda-r will ensure that any new function definitions will reset the function as opposed to append another definition.
+Explicitly telling lambda.r will ensure that any new function definitions will reset the function as opposed to append another definition.

 ```R